Bharathi4real/Learn-SEO/know.md

 - **Purpose**: Prevents the transfer of link juice, often used for links in comments, paid ads, or untrusted sources.

 ## 15. Anchor Text

-- **Definition**: The clickable text in a hyperlink.
+Anchor text is the visible, clickable text in a hyperlink.
+In modern browsers, it is often blue and underlined, such as this link to the Moz homepage.
+In code, anchor text looks like this: <a href="moz.com">the Moz homepage</a> where the anchor text is Moz homepage.

-- **Purpose**: Provides context about the linked page and influences search engine rankings for the linked keywords.
+Anchor text gives context to the relationship between your page and the content you're linking to.
+As anchor text is the words that make up a link, it's often discussed in relation to internal linking and backlink strategies.

 ## 16. Backlinks